 WA and it’s owners have proven themselves (again) to be one of the most stand up people and places I’ve been a apart of and this recent news only enhances the fact that they are still the best place I recommend anyone join to start an online business.

-Finally, I want to end on saying that you absolutely need to read WA’s own words on this subject as they go into some truly great detail on what was going on between them and the other company.
+Finally, I want to end on saying that you absolutely need to read Wealthy Affiliate’s own words on this subject as they go into some truly great detail on what was going on between them and the other company.
 It’s a long read, but my goodness, it’s informative and eye opening.